 Through Zaroosta, Khadija is passionate to follow her dream to build a thriving community in Morocco that creates valuable opportunities for local talent and especially women.
 She strongly believes that empowering women and celebrating their talents are the key to a strong community.
 In her own words “all I really hope to achieve is helping people to reach their full potential, women in particular.”

-Zaroosta products are authentic and inspired by the people and colors Khadija loves most and they’re now available worldwide for retail and wholesalers.
+Zaroosta products are authentic and inspired by the people and colors Khadija and her partner loves most and they’re now available worldwide for small shop owners.